Tania Zulkoskey Counselling

 I have been a Registered Social Worker (RSW) since 1995 and a Clinical Registered Social Worker since 2006, the first year this designation came to B.C.

-As well, I am licensed and insured to practice social work in B.C. and my business is registered with the City of Port Moody.
+As well, I am licensed and insured to practice social work in B.C.

-"The Board of Registration for Registered Social Workers (BRSW) is the regulatory body for the profession in British Columbia."
+"The College of Registration for Registered Social Workers (BRSW) is the regulatory body for the profession in British Columbia."
 Their mandate is to protect the public from preventable harm by ensuring registered social workers have the qualifications and follow the Standards of Practice and Code of Ethics.

 Not all "Registered Counsellors" are accountable to a Board that is mandated to protect the public from preventable harm.
 Nor are all "counsellors" mandated to follow standards of practice that is ethical and accountable.
 It's important to know and ask a prospective counsellor if they belong to a Regulatory Body.
 A Regulatory Body should have a complaint process.

 It is also important to know that not all "Clinical Counsellors" are registered professionals accountable to a Board.
-What this means is that anyone can call themselves a "Clinical Counsellor" and protray themselves with qualifications that are not necessarily legitimate.
+What this means is that anyone can call themselves a "Clinical Counsellor" and portray themselves with qualifications that are not necessarily legitimate.
 It is important to clarify all qualifications and registrations with the prospective counsellor.

 Registered Social Workers are governed by the Social Workers Act of British Columbia.